honcheng/PaperFoldMenuController/README.md

 #PaperFoldMenuController

-##initWithMenuWidth:
+##initWithMenuWidth:numberOfFolds
-Initialize PaperFoldMenuController with the menu table view width
+Initialize PaperFoldMenuController

-	- (id)initWithMenuWidth:(float)menuWidth
+	- (id)initWithMenuWidth:(float)menuWidth numberOfFolds:(int)numberOfFolds

 ####Parameters
 #####menuWidth
 This value specifies the width of the table view in the left menu
+#####numberOfFolds
+This value specifies the number of folds in the menu table view

 ##setViewControllers:
 Sets the root view controllers.
 Title for each view controllers appears in the menu table view